Insects

 Beekeeping in Congo, Central province

-Beekeeping has only been done since the 1980s Honey hunting has been a traditional activity in Bas-Congo, as in much of Africa.
+Honey hunting has been a traditional activity in Bas-Congo, as in much of Africa.
 But beekeeping in Congo has only been practiced in the area since the early 1980’s.
-The beehive in…
+The beehive in common use is the top bar hive which…

 Termite mounds indicating direction North

-In Southern Africa, fungus-growing termites, which build enclosed mounds without visible ventilation holes belong to the genera macrotermes.
+In Southern Africa, fungus-growing termites, which build enclosed mounds without visible ventilation holes, belong to the genera macrotermes.
 These macrotermes mounds can be up to 6 meters high above ground.
-The tip nearly always leans slightly over and the termite…
+The tip nearly always leans slightly over, and the termite…

-Ant hills for building materials in Australia
+Ant beds for building materials in Australia

-Although they are commonly referred to as “Ant hills,” particularly in Australia, the structures in question are actually “Termite hills.”
+Although they are commonly referred to as “Ant beds,” particularly in Australia, the structures are actually “Termite mound.”
 Despite their physical similarities to ants, termites are related to cockroaches rather than ants.
-However, like ants, they are small…
+However, like ants, they are small and numerous….

 Poisonous beauty: The ‘Elegant Grasshopper’

-Aposematic coloration The ‘Elegant Grasshopper’ (Zonocerus elegans) occurs commonly throughout Southern Africa and is mentioned due to its aposematic coloration, which is typical for animals that want to announce that they are poisonous.
+Aposematic coloration The ‘Elegant Grasshopper’ (Zonocerus elegans) occurs commonly throughout Southern Africa and is mentioned due to its aposematic coloration, typical for animals that want to announce that they are poisonous.
 And he is a poisonous grasshopper.
-In…
+In the case…